 Avoid touching the treated area during the 6 hours following treatment, so you do not accidentally injure your skin while the area is numb.
 After that, the area can be gently washed with soap and water.

 Until any redness or swelling goes away, avoid exposure of the treated area to intense heat (sun lamp or sunbathing).

 If you have previously suffered from facial cold sores, there is a risk that the needle punctures could contribute to another recurrence.
-Speak to Dr. Vafa about medications that may minimize an outbreak.

 Avoid taking aspirin, nonsteroidal anti-inflammatory medications, St. John’s wort, or high doses of vitamin E supplements for one week after treatment.
 These agents may increase bruising and bleeding at the injection site.